Ramzi bin al-Shibh: Guantanamo military commission

 Bin al-Shibh and four other captives classified as high value detainees (Khalid Sheikh Mohammed, Mustafa al-Hawsawi, Ammar al-Baluchi and Walid Bin Attash) were charged in Guantanamo military commissions in Spring 2008.
 The men triggered controversy when they announced that they did not want US-appointed attorneys and they planned to boycott their commissions.
-The military commissions, as authorized by President George W. Bush, did not permit suspects to forgo legal representation, to act as their own attorneys, or to boycott their commissions.
+The military commissions, as authorized by George W. Bush, did not permit suspects to forgo legal representation, to act as their own attorneys, or to boycott their commissions.
 The commissions authorized by the Military Commissions Act of 2006, did authorize suspects to serve as their own attorneys.

 The other four men eventually agreed to attend their commissions.
 Bin al-Shibh, however, has continued to refuse to attend.
 His appointed attorneys had expressed concern about him and his state of mental health.
 The top-secret location of Camp 7, where the high-value detainees are held, had been off limits to military attorneys.
 The individual detainees are hooded when they travel from the camp to their commission hearings.

 Suzanne Lachelier, one of the attorneys and a reserve officer in the Judge Advocate General Corps, offered to wear a hood, in order to be taken to him when the camp authorities initially refused her examination of the prison.
 She finally gained approval from the military commission judge to see the prison in the autumn of 2008.
 To get to the prison, Lachelier and her co-counsel, Rich Federico, were taken in a windowless van that was used to transport detainees.
 They were the first defense lawyers to visit Camp 7.

 The judge presiding over the commission's pre-trial motions ordered bin al-Shibh and Mustafa al-Hawsawi to undergo mental competency hearings.
 On December 8, 2008, Khalid Sheikh Mohammed told the judge that he, along with the other four men who had been indicted, wished to confess and plead guilty; however, they wished to delay their plea until after the competency hearings of bin al-Shibh and Hawsawi, because all five men wanted to make their pleas together.